-It is interesting to compare the proposed energy term with that proposed in [7], [8] and [13].
-In [7] the tangential energy term (for maintaining uniform parameterisation) is shown to be:

-$$\alpha = \frac{\partial g}{\partial n}.\tag{6}$$
+It is interesting to compare the proposed energy term with that proposed in [15], [16] and [18].
+In [15] the tangential energy term (for maintaining uniform parameterisation) is shown to be $\alpha = \frac{\partial g}{\partial p}$.
+When the normal force component β has a smaller mag-

-When the normal force component $\beta$ has a smaller magnitude compared to the tangential part; the above force is equivalent to the diffusion of g along the curve as time progresses.
+When the normal force component β has a smaller magnitude compared to the tangential part; the above force is equivalent to the diffusion of g along the curve as time progresses.
 The above assumption may not be strictly valid in regions of high curvature.
 The term proposed in this paper is better because it directly addresses the issue at hand.
 We do not make any assumptions in our work.
-In fact, we use $\beta$ while computing $\alpha$ at each point.
+In fact, we use β while computing α at each point.

-In [13], the authors have proposed two terms for calculating $\alpha$ .
-In the first term, which is a non local term, $\alpha$ is obtained by solving the following ODE:
+In [16], the authors have proposed two terms for calculating α .
+In the first term, which is a non local term, α is obtained by solving the following ODE:

-$$\frac{\partial \alpha}{\partial s} = \kappa \beta - \langle \kappa \beta \rangle + (\frac{L}{a} - 1)\omega,$$ where < . > denotes averaging over the curve and $\omega=k_1+k_2<\kappa\beta>$ , $k_1$ and $k_2$ are two constants.
+$$\frac{\partial \alpha}{\partial s} = \kappa \beta - < \kappa \beta > + (\frac{L}{q} - 1)\omega$$ where $\langle . \rangle$ denotes averaging over the curve and $\omega = k_1 + k_2 < \kappa\beta >$, k_1 and k_2 are constants.
 The authors have shown that this term leads asymptotically to a uniform parameterisation.
-Note that there are two unknown parameters to be fixed here.
+Note that there are two parameters to be fixed here.

-In the second method, $\alpha$ is obtained by letting $\alpha = \partial_s \theta$ , where $\theta = ln(\frac{g}{L})$ .
+In the second method, α is obtained by letting $\alpha = \partial_s \theta$, where $\theta = ln(\frac{g}{L})$.
 The rationale behind this term is that it is obtained as the tangential component of the solution of the intrinsic heat equation.
 The normal component of the solution is the mean curvature motion.
-However, it is well known that mean curvature motion is too slow in practice for convergence [18].
+However, it is well known that mean curvature motion is too slow in practice for convergence [19].
 Therefore researchers speed up convergence by adding a normal term.
 Hence, we feel that the term might not perform so well in practice.
-One drawback of both these methods stable numerical implemention requires updation of g, curvature and tangent angle after $\alpha$ is calculated; only then are the curve points updated.
-In our method we can directly apply the calculated $\alpha$ in equation(1).
-Finally, in [8], the authors obtain the internal energy term by minimising the following:
+One drawback of both these methods stable numerical implemention requires updation of g, curvature and tangent angle after α is calculated; only then are the curve points updated.
+In our method we can directly apply the calculated α in equation(1).
+Finally, in [18], the authors obtain the internal energy term by minimising the following:

-$$E = \int_0^M (g^2 - c)^2 dp,$$ (7)
+$$E = \int_0^M (g^2 - c)^2 dp$$ (6)

 where M depends on the representation used and c is proportional to the length of the curve.
 However, the above term will also cause a shrinkage of the curve.
+This term also does take into account the different components affecting g as outlined earlier.
 Therefore, although there may be a stabilisation of the curve, there is also a change in the shape of the curve because of the normal component.
 This is not at all a desirable side effect.
 In our method, there is no feedback term like this and hence we expect better results.
-The biggest disadvantage we feel in the non local term of [13] and [8] is that both require calculation of length of the curve or practically speaking, its numerical approximation.
+Both the non local terms of [16] and [18] require calculation of length of the curve or practically speaking, its numerical approximation.
 This can only be done by using a large number of points to approximate the curve.
 Therefore, the dimensions of various matrices will increase resulting in higher computation time.
 Our proposed method is free of such constraints.

 As mentioned in the beginning of this paper, we have used the proposed term to stabilise the curve applied to tracking using the Region Competition model.
 We describe the tracking algorithm next.
+We have also shown the effectiveness of our algorithm on segmentation examples.